DanRuta/JS-Memory-Map/README.md

 Do note that things get a bit slow with really large objects.
 To help with performance, turn down the `depth` parameter.
 Turning `autoUpdate` to false also helps, as the rendering process can be resource intensive.

 To use, create a `MemoryMap` object with your data.
 This will return an instance of the library.
-To  continue adding/reading from the data us the object stored in the `proxy` attribute, like so:
+To  continue adding/reading from the data use the object stored in the `proxy` attribute, like so:
 ```javascript
 const data = /* your data */